 Understanding the Cabinet Door Profiles at Cutting Edge

 Whenever you order from a supplier for the first time, you feel stressed and nervous.
 This is especially true in the cabinetry and woodworking industry, where every cabinet door manufacturer has different cabinet door profiles and profile codes that work together differently.
+Ordering cabinet doors isn’t a low-risk venture.
+Getting the wrong profile is a costly mistake – from paying for a new set of cabinet doors to disappointing your customers and gaining a bad reputation.

 When you order your cabinet doors, will you get the correct style?
 To be sure, you need to understand the cabinet door profiles your supplier uses.